Emman-B/emman-b.github.io/index.md

 layout: default
 ---

 I'm Emmanuel Butor.
 Welcome to my portfolio.
-You can find my work on Github on either my personal account, <button class="btn" onclick="https://github.com/Emman-B">Emman-B</button>, or my school account [ebutor](https://github.com/ebutor).
+You can find my work on Github on either my personal account, [Emman-B](https://github.com/emman-b), or my school account [ebutor](https://github.com/ebutor).

 ## About Me
 I like to program things for fun, whether they are simple web apps or full games in Unity.